 You may elect to take certain courses on a satisfactory/not satisfactory (S/NS) basis up to 20 credits.
-If you are a graduate student
+If you are a graduate student and earn grades of 2.7 or above, you will receive a grade of S while 2.6 or below are recorded as NS.

 Students must have the written permission of the Associate Dean for Academic Affairs, Dr. Tatiana Sadak (sadakt@uw.edu), to take a course for S/NS grading unless the student has officially formed their Supervisory Committee.
 If the student has an approved Supervisory Committee, then the Chair of that committee should be contacted with a request for approval of S/NS grading in eligible courses.

-Students are advised to copy themselves and Graduate Program Adviser Betsy Mau (bmau@uw.edu) on all such emailed requests.
+Students are advised to copy themselves and Graduate Program Adviser Han Seo (huseo@uw.edu) on all such emailed requests.
 (No hard copies will be reviewed.)